django/code.djangoproject.com/README.rst

 Getting a local Trac install running is a bit tricky.
 Here are a few tricks that can help:

-* Install the requirements in the same virtualenv as djangoproject.com.
 * Follow the installation instructions in djangoproject/README.rst (especially the database creation).
 * Use ``psql -U code.djangoproject -d code.djangoproject -c "INSERT INTO permission (username, action) VALUES ('anonymous', 'TRAC_ADMIN')"``